 - Under-optimized user journey, frustrated customers

 - No clear instruction to search engines

 - .com/fr-ca/product pages not indexed or found

 - All leading to a lower or no search results

 “This is such a basic technical error with a very large impact to business,” McIlraith says.
 “Implement geo-targeting with the correct international <href-lang> and you’ll reverse incorrect search results and future-proof your new content.”’

-In our next installment, we’ll discuss on-page optimization.
+In our next installment, we’ll discuss translating websites on-page optimization.

 Read next: Part 2 – Global On-Page SEO: What It Is, and Where to Start

 > Global search is an important element of global content and customer experience.
 To learn how manage an efficient workflow for global content, SEO translation, and localization, download the eBook, A Marketer’s Guide to Global Customer Experience Management.